 Secure an Aligned Advisory Team with Transaction Experience

 An experienced deal team does more than provide technical support—they protect your negotiating position.
 A tax strategist can identify pre-sale restructuring options that lower your capital gains exposure.
 An M&A attorney familiar with deal-specific representations and indemnities can help you avoid problematic clauses that shift risk post-closing.
-A transaction-savvy CPA ensures consistent earnings adjustments are defensible and tailored to buyer expectations.
+A transaction-savvy CPA ensures that consistent earnings adjustments are defensible and tailored to buyer expectations.

 Beyond credentials, your team should be aligned on communication strategy, deal pacing, and negotiation thresholds.
-Weekly alignment meetings, shared access to deal documents, and a unified approach to buyer inquiries streamline the process and avoid missteps.
+Weekly alignment meetings, shared access to deal documents, and a unified approach to buying inquiries streamline the process and avoid missteps.
 Without coordination, even skilled advisors can work at cross purposes, creating confusion or delays when timing and clarity are most critical.

 Define Your Deal Terms and Transition Role Early

-Start drafting a seller readiness brief—a document that outlines your preferred deal structure, non-negotiable terms, and red flags.
+Start drafting a seller-readiness brief—a document that outlines your preferred deal structure, non-negotiable terms, and red flags.
 This can include working capital requirements, legal indemnity caps, or retained ownership thresholds.
 Having these items documented internally equips your advisory team to act quickly when offers surface and ensures that emotional factors don’t cloud high-stakes decisions when timelines compress.

 Maintain Confidentiality Protocols from Day One